-‘Syria has become the great tragedy of this century - a disgraceful humanitarian calamity with suffering and displacement unparalleled in recent history,” said António Guterres, the UN’s High Commissioner for Refugees.
-“The only solace is the humanity shown by the neighboring countries in welcoming and saving the lives of so many refugees.”
-With an average of almost 5,000 Syrians fleeing into neighboring countries every day, the need to significantly increase humanitarian aid and development support to host communities has reached a critical stage.’
+"Syria has become the great tragedy of this century - a disgraceful humanitarian calamity with suffering and displacement unparalleled in recent history,” says António Guterres, the UN’s High Commissioner for Refugees.

 Photo:Alessio Romenzi / Corbis